 SSL Certificate

-An SSL, Secure Socket Layer, Certificate is one of the baseline security measures that every website should have installed.
+An SSL (Secure Socket Layer) Certificate is one of the baseline security measures that every website should have installed.
 An SSL is the lock icon you see in the URL bar of websites and it allows a secure connection between you (the client) and the server.
 While an SSL does not prevent an attack or stop malware from running, it prevents anything or anyone from intercepting data such as name, email, or credit card information.
 Additionally, any ecommerce website must use an SSL certificate in order to be PCI compliant when handling information such as credit card or bank information.
 Not only do SSL certificates give users peace of mind, but Google actually rewards sites that have one installed and configured, increasing a search engine ranking.

 Stay Up to Date

-Over 60% of the websites on the internet today are built using a content management system (CMS), such as WordPress, Joomla, Drupal, Shopify, Wix, etc. While it makes spinning up the main framework of a website easier, it can expose your website to vulnerabilities if you are not careful.
-In a March 2019 report conducted by Sucuri, of the WordPress sites hacked, 36% of them were running outdated versions.
 Most WordPress core and plugin updates are related to security patches that fix a potential vulnerability on your website.
 Another good practice is to maintain website backups to ensure that if your site was ever compromised, it can be reinstalled to a point before the hack occurred.

 Enable a Firewall